-- A two-month clinical neurophysiology course integrated into the EMG rotation.
+- A two-month clinical neurophysiology course integrated into the electromyography rotation.

 - Course work in the related specialty fields of neurology, psychiatry, orthopedics and rheumatology.

-The research training program, includes planning a research project that you will complete during your residency.
+The research training program includes planning a research project that you complete during your residency.
 Projects frequently involve joint biomechanical analysis, epidemiology of specific disorders or new rehabilitation interventions.
-This experience improves your ability to think analytically and to critically review literature.
+This experience improves your ability to think analytically and critically review literature.
 Research funding is available for approved projects.

-During the residency you will prepare two seminar presentations that represent the introduction and results of your research project.
+During the residency, you prepare two seminar presentations that represent the introduction and results of your research project.

-A Clinician Investigator program also is available as part of the PM&R residency.
+A Clinician-Investigator Program also is available as part of the PM&R Residency.
 This opportunity would extend your training approximately 18 to 24 months.
-The CI program at Mayo Clinic is an excellent choice if you are planning a career that would emphasize research in an academic center.
+The Clinician-Investigator Program at Mayo Clinic is an excellent choice if you are planning a career that would emphasize research in an academic center.

-To prepare for board examinations, you will participate in the yearly written Self-Assessment prepared by the American Academy of Physical Medicine and Rehabilitation.
-You also will complete mock oral exams twice each year.
-Conducted by Mayo Clinic's consulting staff, these oral exams will prepare you for the second part of the physical medicine and rehabilitation boards.
+To prepare for board examinations, you participate in the yearly written self-assessment prepared by the American Academy of Physical Medicine and Rehabilitation.
+You also complete mock oral exams twice each year.
+Conducted by Mayo Clinic's consulting staff, these oral exams prepare you for the second part of the physical medicine and rehabilitation boards.

-Residents present clinical case conferences to the department once per year during their PGY-3 year.
+Residents present clinical case conferences to the department once a year during their PGY-3 year.
 An annual Resident Seminar Day provides a forum for presentation of senior residents' research.

-PM&R consulting staff present case presentations, covering topics in all subspecialty areas within physical medicine and rehabilitation.
+PM&R consulting staff members present case presentations covering topics in all subspecialty areas within physical medicine and rehabilitation.

-Your call schedule will vary by individual rotation.
-Mayo Clinic follows recommendations of the Accreditation Council for Graduate Medical Education.
-Generally, you will be on call every fourth night and every third weekend while you are assigned to an inpatient rehabilitation service.
-During the remaining months of your residency, you will cover a weekend consult service approximately once a semester.
+Your call schedule varies by individual rotation.
+Mayo Clinic follows recommendations of the Accreditation Council for Graduate Medical Education (ACGME).
+Generally, you are on call every fourth night and every other weekend while you are assigned to an inpatient rehabilitation service.
+During the remaining months of your residency, you cover weekend consult service.

 We feel committee participation is an effective way to promote professional development.
 Residents may participate on committees both at Mayo Clinic and within national organizations.

-You may complete rotations at Mayo Clinic in Jacksonville and Mayo Clinic in Scottsdale during your PM&R Residency.
-These practices offer acute and subacute, primary care experiences in a community-based practice.
+You may complete rotations at Mayo Clinic in Florida and Mayo Clinic in Arizona during the PM&R Residency.
+These practices offer acute and subacute primary care experiences in a community-based practice.

 Mayo Clinic funds your authorized additional costs of travel, housing, automobile rental and licensure fees.
 Our residents consistently rate these rotations very high.

-Moonlighting is permitted for licensed residents beyond the PGY-1 level.
-Moonlighting activities may be scheduled during those times when you are assigned to consultative or outpatient rotations as long as it does not interfere with your clinical or research-related duties.
+Moonlighting is permitted for licensed residents at the PGY-2 level or above.
+Moonlighting activities may be scheduled during those times when you are assigned to consultative or outpatient rotations as long as they do not interfere with your clinical or research-related duties.
 No moonlighting is allowed while you are assigned to inpatient rotations.

 Residents have many career opportunities upon graduation.
-It is typical for 30 to 50 percent of our graduates to go on for fellowship training in EMG, Sports Medicine, Spine, Pain Management and others.
+It is typical for 30 to 50 percent of our graduates to go on to fellowship training in electromyography, sports medicine, the Spine Center, pain management and other areas.
 Ten to 15 percent of graduates choose careers in academic medicine.
 The remaining 30 to 40 percent select private practice opportunities for their career.

-Graduates of our program have a 100 percent pass rate for the American Board of PM&R certifying exam.
+Graduates of our program have a 95 percent pass rate for the American Board of Physical Medicine and Rehabilitation certifying exam.
 This is higher than the national pass rate of 86 percent.

-Eight residents complete Mayo Clinic's PM&R residency each year.
+Seven residents complete Mayo Clinic's PM&R Residency each year.

-The Mayo Clinic PM&R Residency Program is committed to following the guiding principles as put forth by the ACGME Outcome Project.
-Residents should expect to be evaluated for progress towards achieving competency in the following areas:
+The Mayo Clinic PM&R Residency is committed to following the guiding principles as put forth by the ACGME Outcome Project.
+Residents should expect to be evaluated for progress toward achieving competency in these areas: